celiafi/dtbook-css/README.md

 ## Downloading

-If you want to edit the CSS, you can download the project as a [zip](https://github.com/jukkae/dtbook-css/archive/master.zip).
+If you want to edit the styles, you can download the project as a [zip](https://github.com/jukkae/dtbook-css/archive/master.zip).

 ## Building